blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Blink Step(2nd level)
 Casting Time: 1 bonus action
 Range: 60 feet
-Components: V, S, M(a folded piece of paper with a pen stabbed through it)
 Duration: Instantaneous
 A sherical portal opens around you, consuming you.
 In that same instant a spherical portal appears at a point you can see within range, and you appear from it.
 The portals then disappear.
 If you select a space that you cannot fit in, you receive 4d6 bludgeoning damage and the spell fails.
 ```